Inner health clinic specialises in IBS and chronic exhaustive conditions including ME, CFS & Fibromyalgia.

 I spent three years training to become a Nutritional Therapist with CNM the College of Naturopathic Medicine, with the aim of specialising in digestive and bowel related conditions.
 CNM is the UK’s largest training provider of a range of natural therapies.
 They’re also one of the few colleges recognised by BANT, the British association of applied nutrition and nutrition therapy and who I am registered with, as well as acting as their north west network coordinator.
 I’m also governed by the CNHC, the Complementary and Natural Healthcare Council.

 I have an extraordinary passion for nutrition, but fully appreciate that not everyone does, so it can be hard to make nutritional changes even though we know they’re in our best interest.
 With that in mind I treat each client individually, taking some clients through to good health with tiny baby steps whilst others integrating huge changes from the outset.
 It really does all depend on each individual and what the client is happy to do.
 Making some small changes is much better than not making any at all, and often these small changes can have a profound healing effect on the body.
-To be effective, healing must be individualised to the person, taking into consideration their personality, health status, insights, beliefs, past experiences and circumstances.
+To be effective, healing must be individualised, taking into consideration each persons personality, health status, insights, beliefs, past experiences and circumstances.

 As a Nutritonal Therapist I specialise in the following: